 The good influence of a mother can be seen in the example of Hannah, the mother of Samuel.
-Grieving because she was barren, Hannah prayed to the Lord for "a man child," and she vowed that she would lend him to the Lord as long as he lived - if only the Lord would answer her petitions and give her a child, I Samuel 1:5,10,11,28.
+Grieving because she was barren, Hannah prayed to the Lord for "a man child," and she vowed that she would lend him to the Lord as long as he lived - if only the Lord would answer her petitions and give her a child (I Sam.
+1:5,10,11,28).
 In due season the Lord answered her prayers; Samuel was born, and Hannah honored her vow.
-Samuel became a great tower of influence, serving God as a judge, I Samuel 7:15, prophet, Acts 3:24, and priest, as indicated by his offering sacrifices, I Samuel 10:17,25.
-Then, too, we think about the mother of Moses who, defying Pharaoh, hid her child for three months, and in the providence of God was hired to "nurse the child" after Pharaoh's daughter took the child as "her son" when she found him in the ark in which he was lovingly placed for his protection, Exodus 2:7-10.
-Even though Moses, by the Egyptians, was regarded as "the son of Pharaoh's daughter," Hebrews 11;24, you can be sure that it was his actual mother (Jochebed, Exodus 6:20) who helped instill faith in the heart of Moses.
+Samuel because a great tower of influence, serving God as a judge (I Sam.
+7:15), prophet (Acts 3:24), and priest, as is indicated by his offering sacrifices (I Sam.10:17,25).
+Then, too, we think about the mother of Moses who, defying Pharaoh, hid her child for three months, and in the wonderful providence of God was hired to "nurse the child" after Pharaoh's daughter took the child as "her own" when she found the ark in which he was lovingly placed for his protection (Ex.
+2:7-10).
+Even though Moses, by the Egyptians, was regarded as "the son of Pharaoh's daughter" (Heb.
+11:34), you can be sure that it was his actual mother (Jochebed, Ex.
+6:20) who helped instill faith in the heart of Moses.
 And what a great man Moses turned out to be!
-Through Moses' leadership, God delivered Israel out of Egypt, Exodus 12:31-51.
-Through Moses, God gave the Law to Israel, Exodus 20; Deuteronomy 5, and Moses even served as a type of Christ, Deuteronomy 18:15; Acts 3:20-22.
-Moses was the only person to have God as his Undertaker, Deuteronomy 34:6, and some fifteen centuries after his death he, with Elijah, appeared "talking with Jesus" when Jesus "was transfigured before" Peter, James, and John, Matthew 17:1,2.
-Moses was truly a great Bible hero, but were it not for a courageous mother named Jochebed there would not have been a faithful lawgiver named Moses.
-And time and space fail me to tell of Ruth, the grandmother of David, of Lois and Eunice, the grandmother and mother of Timothy, and countless other great mothers who (for the better) changed the course of human history.
-No wonder W.S.
-Ross said, "The hand that rocks the cradle rules the world!"
-No wonder Napoleon said, "The future destiny of the child is always the work of a mother."
+Through Moses' leadership God delivered Israel out of Egypt (Ex.
+12:31-51).
+Through Moses, God gave the law to Israel (Ex.
+20); Deut.
+5), and Moses even served as a type of Christ (Deut.
+18:15; Acts 3:20-22).
+Moses was the only person to have God as his Undertaker (Deut.
+34:6), and some 15 centuries after his death, he, with Elijah, appeared "talking with" Jesus when Jesus "was transfigured before" Peter, James, and John (Matt.
+17:1,2).
+Moses was truly a great Bible hero, but were it not for a courageous woman named Jochebed there would not have been a faithful lawgiver named Moses.
+And time and space fail me to tell of Ruth, the grandmother of David, of Lois and Eunice the grandmother and mother of Timothy, and countless other great mothers who (for the better) changed the course of human history.
+No wonder W. S.Ross said "the hand that rocks the cradle rules the world!"
+No wonder Napoleon said "the future destiny of the child is always the work of a mother."